magneticio/vamp.io/content/documentation/installation/kubernetes.md

 title: Kubernetes 1.2
 ---

-## Overview

 {{< note title="Note!" >}}
 Kubernetes support is still in Alpha.
 {{< /note >}}

-An important part of Vamp is that it's container-scheduler agnostic.
-So this means Vamp also works with Kubernetes.
-Let's set it up!

-This quick setup will run Vamp together with etcd, Elasticsearch and Logstash on Google container engine and kubernetes.
-(We will also deploy our demo Sava application to give you something to play around on).
+#### Tested against
+This guide has been tested on Kubernetes 1.2
+Minikube can also be used. ([github.com - minikube](https://github.com/kubernetes/minikube))

-#### Prerequisistes
+#### Requirements

 * Google Container Engine cluster
 * Key-value store (like ZooKeeper, Consul or etcd)
 * Elasticsearch and Logstash

-{{< tip >}}
-Minikube can also be used. ([github.com - minikube](https://github.com/kubernetes/minikube))
-{{< /tip >}}

-#### In this quick setup we will:

-1. Create a new GKE cluster
-2. Deploy etcd, Elasticsearch and Logstash
-3. Run Vamp
-4. Deploy the demo Sava application

-If you need help you can find us on [Gitter] (https://gitter.im/magneticio/vamp)

-## In depth

-### Before we begin...
+#### Before we begin...
 It is advisable to try out the official Quickstart for Google Container Engine tutorial first ([google.com - container engine quickstart](https://cloud.google.com/container-engine/docs/quickstart)).

+## Standard install
+The standard install will run Vamp together with etcd, Elasticsearch and Logstash on Google container engine and kubernetes.
+(We will also deploy our demo Sava application to give you something to play around on).

 ### Step 1: Create a new GKE cluster: